-In Dhaka, Bangladesh, in 2012 a garment factory fire killed 117 people, in 2013 over 1,000 people died at the expense of fast fashion when a building housing several garment factories collapsed.
+In Dhaka, Bangladesh, in 2012 a garment factory collapse killed 117 people, in 2013 over 1,000 people died at the expense of fast fashion when a building housing several garment factories collapsed.
 Most were crushed between slabs of cement in the stair wells.

 "Dhaka" 2019, 47” x 53”, acrylic on woven torn t-shirts